What is the Real Value in Hiring EstateMAX?

 Our valuable project management comes into play for full transitions, move management, downsizing and estate and downsizing sales, with follow up property clean up.

 During the estate and downsizing sale, we do everything needed to promote, merchandise and sell used personal property to “minimize the stress and maximize the returns” for our clients.
 An EstateMAX copyrighted slogan from 2015, often copied by our competition.
+Before, we help you downsize, pack, move, set up in your new home and can help you sell your property through our professional relationships.

 Individual or our full menu of services, can be employed on contract to meet the needs of individual projects.